SFU-Archives/atom-guidelines-processing-resources/resources/description-template.md

 ## Biographical sketch
 Data entry guidelines: [Biographical sketch (RAD 1.7B2)](../archival-description/admin-history.md)

-Start narrative with a succinct summary.
-Example ([Michael Fellman fonds](https://cottonwood.archives.sfu.ca/f-260)):
+Start narrative with a succinct summary paragraph.

 `Michael Fellman was Professor Emeritus in the Department of History at Simon Fraser University, best-known for his work on nineteenth-century American history and the American Civil War period.
 Fellman taught at SFU from 1969 to 2008.
-He passed away on June 11, 2012 at age 69.`
+He passed away on June 11, 2012 at age 69.` ([Michael Fellman fonds](https://cottonwood.archives.sfu.ca/f-260))

-Include the following elements for the fuller narrative:
-- Name(s) [birth, death, marriage, children]
-- Place of residence
-- Education
-- Occupation, life and activities
-- Other significant information

 ## Custodial history
 Data entry guidelines: [Custodial history](../archival-description/custodial-history.md)